 Apple's eighth-generation 10.2-inch iPad saw few upgrades over the previous seventh-generation iPad.
-The main update it received was an A12 Bionic processor for speedier performance, including Apple's Neural Engine.
+The main update the budget tablet line received was an A12 Bionic processor for speedier performance and Apple's Neural Engine.

 ● 10.2-inch display

 ● A12 Bionic processor

 ● iPadOS 14

 Apple announced the new eighth-generation 10.2-inch iPad alongside the iPad Air 4, Apple Watch Series 6, and Apple Watch SE at the company's "Time Flies" launch event in September 2020.
 The updated tablet offers a faster A12 Bionic processor that makes it 40% faster than the previous model.

 Acting as the budget-model iPad, this device is less about flashy features and more about what Apple withheld to keep the price down.
 Despite that, the 10.2-inch iPad still benefits from all the features of iPadOS.
 It can take advantage of the first generation Apple Pencil and Logitech Crayon, and it works with Apple's Smart Keyboard accessories and third-party keyboards with built-in trackpads.

 The budget iPad line doesn't see many updates and changes year-over-year.
 Apple tends to add features as they become cheaper or get left behind by more expensive models.
 These moves are all in the name of keeping the baseline iPad as cheap as possible, allowing it to serve as an entry point for consumers and education.